is just gobbledygook,

 If you have a vision you would like to pursue with creativity and sensitivity, please contact me to explore your idea and learn how I can help.

-I’m an artist by temperament and training (MFA Ceramics, Alfred).
-I did my undergraduate work in Developmental Psychology and I’ve always been a bit of a computer nerd.
-Among other things, I was the founder and editor of Critical Ceramics, the very first online magazine (“blog” didn’t exist) of contemporary ceramics and criticism.
-Since then, I’ve been a studio artist, critic, artist in residence, IT support at two advertising agencies, web developer, artistic director for a gallery and residency program, college instructor, and a principal founder in a startup that created the first commercial ceramic 3D printing for artists, designers, and architects.
+I’m an artist by temperament and training (MFA Ceramics, Alfred); I did my undergraduate work in Developmental Psychology and I’ve always been a bit of a computer nerd.
+Among other things, I was the founder and editor of Critical Ceramics, the very first online magazine (the word “blog” didn’t exist) of contemporary ceramics and criticism.
+Since then, I’ve been a studio artist, critic, artist in residence, IT director at two advertising agencies, web developer, artistic director for a gallery and residency program, college instructor, and a principal at a startup that created the first commercial ceramic 3D printing process for artists, designers, and architects.